Feeling tired a lot? Me too. I have to admit, for the first time in a long time, I’ve run out of steam on my workouts.

-Most days I overlook the desire to curl up in bed and snooze until my husband gets home, mostly because I feel a deep sense of guilt if I don’t workout, but I have definitely succumbed to the exhaustion a lot more lately.
+Most days I overlook the desire to curl up in bed and snooze until my eyes pop open naturally.
 My legs feel heavy and my brain is a little on the mushy side.

-Needless to say, the workouts I DO have, aren’t very inspired and it’s hard to be creative (here especially) when I only have so much energy after my day job is done.
+Needless to say, my workouts aren’t very inspired and it’s hard to be creative (here especially) when I only have so much energy after my day job is done.